AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. **Enhancement**: Update the `delete` command to remove a donor and all of their associated donation records in a single operation. <br>

-   **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they are able to delete a donor.
+   **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they are able to delete a donor. <br>

    **Feature Flaw**: This is a feature not a bug, because in real life, users would most likely want to preserve a donor's donation records in the system for audit purposes, even if the donor is past the age of eligibility.
-Therefore, we have intentionally made deleting a donor and their donation records difficult.<br>
+Therefore, we have intentionally made deleting a donor and their donation records difficult.
+However, some users, such as PE-D testers, have expressed that the current functionality is time-consuming. <br>

-   **Proposed Change**: We can add an optional flag in the delete command that allows users to remove all donation records linked to the donor.
-Users are still able to preserve records by default, if desired.
+   **Proposed Change**: We can add an optional flag (e.g. such as the `--all` flag) to the `delete` command that allows users to remove all donation records that are linked to the donor. <br>

-   **Expected Behaviour**: When a user runs `delete 3 --all`, the system prompts for user confirmation and then deletes the donor along with all associated donation records if the user were to provide confirmation. <br><br>
+   **Expected Behaviour**: When a user runs `delete 3 --all`, the system prompts the user for confirmation and then deletes the donor along with all associated donation records after the user has confirmed the deletion. <br><br>

 2. **Enhancement**: Update the `list` command to display both the donor list and the donation record list. <br>